Tuguldur-Tserenbaljir/mcp-servers/src/Scout/README.md

 The server is configured to use OpenAI's GPT models, ensuring powerful and accurate natural language interactions.

-### Resources

-The server implements a simple note storage system with:
-- Custom note:// URI scheme for accessing individual notes
-- Each note resource has a name, description and text/plain mimetype

-### Prompts

-The server provides a single prompt:
-- summarize-notes: Creates summaries of all stored notes
-  - Optional "style" argument to control detail level (brief/detailed)
-  - Generates prompt combining all current notes with style preference

 ### Tools

 1. web-search